Documentation Index

 Token matching (type: "text")

-With type: "text", the query string is tokenized.
-Each term contributes to the BM25 score.
+With type: "text", the query string is run through the field’s analyzer pipeline (see Tokens and analyzers) and each resulting term contributes to the BM25 score.
 Multiple terms use OR semantics: documents can match if they contain any of the terms; documents that match more terms or stronger term statistics typically rank higher.
 Matching is case-insensitive.
-Exact phrase constraints (adjacent words in order) belong in type: "query_string" using quotes, not in type: "text".
+Exact phrase constraints (adjacent words in order) belong in type: "query_string" using quotes, or in a $match_phrase filter.

 | Query | Matches | Does not match |